 Be aware of housing move-in dates.
 These will vary depending on whether you are living on or off-campus.

 When making an airline reservation, we strongly suggest you make either Chicago’s O’Hare International Airport or the Detroit Metropolitan Wayne County Airport your first port of entry.
 These airports are the closest international airports to IU South Bend, and both offer direct connecting flights to the South Bend Regional Airport.
-Daily bus service is available to and from Chicago and South Bend by United Limo.
+Daily bus service is available to and from Chicago and South Bend by CoachUSA.

 If circumstances arise which prevent you from arriving in South Bend by the date specified, you MUST contact the OISS by e-mail, fax, or telephone for advisement.
 Keep in mind that if you are not able to arrive by the date specified on your I-20 or DS-2019, you must postpone your admission until a later semester.

 Once your travel plans are confirmed, please send the OISS via the International Student Pre-Arrival Checklist your arrival information, including the date and time of your arrival, airline, and flight/bus/train number.
 If your travel plans are subsequently changed, you should notify the OISS immediately.

 Money for Immediate Expenses/Exchanging Foreign Currency

 Students should be able to access approximately $6000.00 upon arrival to IU South Bend.
 Those renting off-campus apartments will likely need to pay the first month’s rent, together with a deposit.
 You will also need to purchase food and some clothing, as well as household and school supplies.
 Books, insurance, and local transportation and temporary lodging will also figure into your first expenses.

 It is a challenge to exchange foreign currency once in South Bend.
 If you seek to make an exchange, you are best served in the larger cities as you pass through the airport.

 South Bend is well connected by air to South Bend Regional Airport from most major ports of entry in the U.S.